2dv514/syllabus/lectures/02_configuration_tools/slides.md

 ---
-## Dynamic Infrastructure tools
+## Dynamic Infrastructure platform

-* Public/Private IaaS, Community IaaS...
+* public/private IaaS, community IaaS...
   * Cloud formation (AWS), Terraform, OpenStack (Heat)
+  * Must be programmable, on-demand, self-service
-  * On-demand
+    * Having programmable interfaces
-  * Create and destroy immediately (Minutes at the most!)
+    * Create and destroy immediately
-  * Self-Service
-* Specifying what infrastructure resources should be allocated
-* Configuration files describe the components needed to run a single application or your entire datacenter.
+    * Be able to customize your given resources
 * May create servers but is not responsible on whats on them (but could be)
 * May pass configuration info to a server configuration tool (network addresses)

-(Morris - chapter 2, Should be recap)
+* This is a requirement for Infrastructure As Code (Morris - chapter 2, Should be recap)